Colorado Auto Dealer Bond— $50,000 -- The Only State Requiring Net Worth + Credit Score

 What disqualifies someone from a Colorado dealer license?

 Felony convictions involving fraud, theft, or motor vehicle crimes within three years are disqualifying.
 Applicants cannot simultaneously hold wholesaler and motor vehicle salesperson licenses.
 Wholesalers cannot employ salespeople.
-Additionally, failure to meet the $100,000 net worth threshold or the 701+ Vantage credit score requirement will result in application denial.
+Additionally, failure to meet the $100,000 net worth threshold or the 701+ Vantage credit score requirement will result in application denial -- these are hard cutoffs with no waiver process.

 Who regulates Colorado auto dealers?